canonical/lxd/doc/authentication.md

     lxc remote add <name> <IP_address>

-When you are prompted for the admin password, specify the generated token.
+When you are prompted for the token, specify the generated token from the previous step.
+Alternatively, use the `--token` flag:

+    lxc remote add <name> <IP_address> --token <token>

 When generating the token on the server, LXD includes a list of IP addresses that the client can use to access the server.
 However, if the server is behind NAT, these addresses might be local addresses that the client cannot connect to.